-Being the one responsible for planning my friend’s party, I was pretty excited at first because I had always dreamt of being a party planner!
+Being the one responsible for planning the party, I was pretty excited at first because I had always dreamt of being a party planner!
 Not anymore though.
 Organizing 15 different girls wasn’t easy as pie, so once the party was over, it was a huge relief.
-In the end though, I had a ton of fun (probably more than the bride herself did), so it was all worth it.
-But let’s just say that from now on I’m sticking to baking.
+I had a ton of fun though, probably more than the bride herself did, so it was all worth it.
+But no more event planning for me.
+From now on I’m sticking to baking.

 - Add 2-4 tablespoons heavy cream to the filling for richness and a creamy texture.

 - Add 1-2 tablespoons bourbon.

 - Add 2-4 oz. chocolate chips or chunks to the filling along with the pecans.